-The changes to these goals were added in direct response to the request of many of our staff members, as is indicated in the Needs Assessment that was conducted in March of 2013.
+The changes to these goals were added in direct response to the request of many of our staff members, as is indicated in the Needs Assessment that was conducted over the course of the 2014-15 school year.
 Additional consideration was given to the staff responses during various committee and informal meetings (e.g. RtI, I & RS, CST, grade level, content area, etc.) The Administration identifies these requests as strong indicators of the ownership that teachers have taken for the achievement of all of those students including those who demonstrate learning inconsistencies, disabilities and/or strengths.